tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/07_Discovery/03_02_Discovery_Login.md

 Click **Login**.

 As a result, the initial screen of the Admin module displays.
-By default, the Regulation List screen is displayed.
+By default, the Regulation List screen displays.

 Click ![image](../images/ICON_Discovery2.jpg) under the ADMIN menu options, located on the left side of the screen.